-Can the current DCA6-2015 IRC edition be used with 2018 or 2021 IRC editions?
+Can the current DCA6-2015 IRC edition be used with 2018, 2021 or 2024 IRC editions?

 • The guide is in the process of being updated to the new IRC editions.
-The current DCA6-2015 IRC edition could be used for 2018 or 2021 IRC designs that have the same scope.
+The current DCA6-2015 IRC edition could be used for 2018, 2021 or 2024 IRC designs that have the same scope.

 Technical bulletin T-C-DCA6DECK provides connector, fastener and anchor solutions to meet the DCA6 provisions.
-Additional alternate methods are included.
+Additional alternative methods are included.

-Deck Solutions for a Safe, CodeCompliant Deck
+Solutions for a Safe, Code-Sompliant